YiZou01/Liu_data/README.md

 The dataset contains 4 documents:

 1. "Species_name.csv" is species names related species codes:
-Sp.Code: species code
+Sp.Code: Species code
-Date: Sampling date
+Species: Species name

 3. "Body_length.csv" is the body and proboscis; each of the column refers to the following:
   Specimen: Specimen code
   Sp.Code: Species code
-  proboscis: proboscis length (mm)
+  proboscis: Proboscis length (mm)
-  body: body length (mm)
+  body: Body length (mm)

 4. "Pollen_load.csv" is the pollen load (number of pollen grains) for each species of each part of the body; each of the column refers to the following:
   Date: Sampling date
-  Specimen.code: specimen code
+  Specimen.code: Specimen code
   Sp.Code: Species code
   T.head: Thrum pollen load on the head
   P.head: Pin pollen load on the head